The 10 best Call of Duty games of all-time

 Developer: Infinity Ward

 With Call of Duty: Modern Warfare 2, Infinity Ward used the past as a point-of-reference rather than a blueprint.
 The result is a thrilling campaign which doesn't rewrite the rulebook, necessarily, though it does reinforce the rules of engagement for Call of Duty in a new generation.
 Action is fast and frantic, positioning is more important than ever before, and death comes quickly to those relying on the old ways of playing – if you have a tendency to lean heavily on the left stick and reload after every round that leaves your clip, you'll be at a disadvantage here.
-As we noted in our Call of Duty: Modern Warfare 2 review, this game doesn't necessarily do anything that you haven't seen Call of Duty do before, but it's a great time with incredible visual/audio design.
+This game doesn't necessarily do anything that you haven't seen Call of Duty do before, but it's a great time with incredible visual/audio design.

 Developer: Sledgehammer Games

-It might seem odd for Call of Duty WW2 to go back to the Second World War after so much future stuff and the previous game's trip into space, but it works.
+It might seem odd for Call of Duty: WW2 to go back to the Second World War after so much future stuff and the previous game's trip into space (read our Call of Duty: Infinite Warfare review for more on that one), but it works.
 The reset of all the future tech bring the series back down to its roots and more or less acts like a reboot.
 The single player suffers a little in the opening half narratively but, for the most part, hits those big set piece moments confidently.
 It's the multiplayer that really wins here though.
 Without all the gadgets, tech and spacey stuff this is a much purer expression of what an online shooter should be.
 Stripped of the drones and satellites the action focuses much more on reactions and spacial awareness and is much more rewarding for it.
-The new Headquarters mode is also a interesting addition, creating a Destiny Tower like social space for players to hang out in.
+The new Headquarters mode is also an interesting addition, creating a Destiny Tower like social space for players to hang out in.

 7. Call of Duty: Modern Warfare